Alirajpur

 Alirajpur is a city in the Alirajpur tehsil in Alirajpur district in the state of Madhya Pradesh, India.

 Alirajpur State was formerly a princely state of India, under the Bhopawar Agency in Central India.
 It lay in the Malwa region of Madhya Pradesh, near the border with Gujarat and Maharashtra.
 It had an area of 836 m^{2}.
 It had been from time to time under British administration.
 The Victoria bridge at Alirajpur was built to commemorate the Diamond Jubilee of 1897.

 Demographics

 As of the 2001 India census, Alirajpur had a population of 25,161.
 Males constitute 52% of the population and females 48%.
 15% of the population is under 6 years of age.

 History

 During the British Raj Alirajpur was the capital of Alirajpur State, one of the princely states of India.

 After India got independence in the year 1947, the ruling family of Alirajpur State moved to Delhi, where the last ruler of Ali Rajpur, Surendra Singh, subsequently served as the Ambassador of India to Spain in the 1980s.

 Geography

 Alirajpur's topography is predominantly hilly.
 Area-wise, the former Alirajpur taluka was larger than the Jhabua taluka of Jhabua district.
-Now Alirajpur is a District.
+Alirajpur district was carved out of the former Jhabua district on 17 May 2008..
 The Rajwara fort is situated in the centre of the town.